 Nathan’s experience in the state and criminal court system is an asset to his pro bono work, where he assists unaccompanied minors seeking special immigrant status and helps supervise the firm’s expungement program to provide a clean slate to reformed offenders.
-He also advises on navigating the criminal framework governing domestic violence offenses.

 A cum laude graduate of Washington and Lee University School of Law, Nathan was honored as the first-place winner of The Environmental Law Institute’s National Writing Competition in 2010 for his article titled The Political Question Doctrine’s Role in Climate Change Nuisance Litigation: Are Power Utilities the First of Many Casualties?, 40 Envtl.
 L. Rep. News & Analysis 11229 (2010).